COS301-SE-2020/Object-ID/README.md

 # Object-ID

 ### Description
-Object-ID is a system that will be used to cross check vehicles against SAPS databases as well as attempt to identify damage that is present on the vehicle.
+Object-ID is a system that will be used to cross check vehicles against SAPS databases as well as attempt to identify damage that is present on the vehicle, in order to make a unique profile of the vechile.

 ## Official repositories